jaswon/osu-dreamer/README.md

                         number of maps to generate

 timing arguments:
-  --bpm BPM             tempo of the whole song in BPM --timing_points_from TIMING_POINTS_FROM
+  --bpm BPM             tempo of the whole song in BPM (optional) --timing_points_from TIMING_POINTS_FROM
-                        beatmap file to take timing points from --timing_points TIMING_POINTS
+                        beatmap file to take timing points from (optional) --timing_points TIMING_POINTS
                         list of pipe-separated timing points in `OFFSET:BEAT_LENGTH:METER` format (optional)

 metadata arguments:
-  --title TITLE         Song title - must be provided if it cannot be determined from the audio metadata --artist ARTIST       Song artsit - must be provided if it cannot be determined from the audio metadata
+  --title TITLE         Song title - required if it cannot be determined from the audio metadata --artist ARTIST       Song artsit - required if it cannot be determined from the audio metadata
 ```

 ## Model training

 ```
-python scripts/cli.py fit -c config.yml --model.src_path SONGS_DIR
+python scripts/cli.py fit -c config.yml -c model/model.yml --data.src_path [SONGS_DIR]
 ```

-replace `SONGS_DIR` with the path to the osu!
+Replace `SONGS_DIR` with the path to the osu!
 Songs directory (or a directory with the same structure).
-other model parameters are in `config.yml`
+other model parameters are in `model/model.yml`, while data and training parameters are in `config.yml`

+At the end of every epoch, the model parameters will be checkpointed to `lightning_logs/version_{NUM}/checkpoints/epoch={EPOCH}-step={STEP}.ckpt`.
+You can resume training from a saved checkpoint by adding `--ckpt_path [PATH TO CHECKPOINT]` to the above command.

-run `tensorboard --logdir=lightning_logs/` to track training progress in Tensorboard
+run `tensorboard --logdir=lightning_logs/` in a new window to track training progress in Tensorboard

 ### visual validation